subnero1/website-staging/faq/index.md

     </div>

     <div class="faq-content">
-    <p>We understand that you may have questions about our products and services, and we're here to provide you with the answers you need.
-Our Frequently Asked Questions (FAQ) page is designed to address a wide range of inquiries, ensuring you have a seamless experience while exploring our offerings.
+    <p>Our Frequently Asked Questions (FAQ) page is designed to address a wide range of inquiries, ensuring you have a seamless experience while exploring our offerings.
 Whether you're looking for general information, technical details, or assistance with specific tasks, this comprehensive resource is your go-to destination for clarity and insights.
-Below, you'll find categorized sections that cover various aspects of our offerings, making it easier than ever to find the information you're seeking.
-If you can't find what you're looking for, don't hesitate to reach out to our dedicated support team – we're here to assist you every step of the way. </p>
+If you can't find what you're looking for, don't hesitate to reach out to info@subnero.com</p>
       <!-- {% assign faq_pages = site.pages | where:"categories","general" %} -->

       {% for faqcat in site.data.faq-categories %}